Nevada Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 Nevada residents have to meet an asset limit and an income limit in order to be financially eligible for nursing home coverage through Nevada Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+For a single applicant in 2024, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $2,742 / month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, Nevada Medicaid beneficiaries who reside in nursing homes are only allowed to keep $35 / month of their income as a “personal needs allowance” and must give the state the rest to help offset nursing home costs.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants with both spouses applying, the 2023 asset limit for nursing home coverage through Nevada Medicaid is $3,000 combined, and the income limit is $2,742 / month per spouse.
-For a married applicant with just one spouse applying, the 2023 asset limit is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse, and the income limit is $2,742 / month for the applicant.
-The income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2024 asset limit for Nevada Nursing Home Medicaid is a combined $3,000, and the income limit is a combined $5,658/month.
+For a married applicant with just one spouse applying, the 2024 asset limit is $2,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements